GyL-MassiveDynamics/field-lab/frameworks/UFO/AXIOMS.md

 ## Axiom I — Primacy of Overship

+Overship
-Overship is not a property, relation, or operator defined within a pre-existing structure.
+is not a property
+nor a relation
+nor an operator

+it does not emerge
+from structure

+it is
+the condition

-It constitutes the condition under which a regime becomes definable.
+under which

-No object, configuration, or relation can be formulated independently of the regime fixed by Overship.
+structure
+becomes
+possible

+no object
+no configuration
+no relation

+is definable
+outside
+its regime

 ---

 ## Axiom II — Derivation of the Field

+the Field
-The Field does not precede the regime.
+does not precede

-It is defined as the set of configurations admissible under the condition fixed by Overship:
+it does not exist
+before the regime

+it is not given

+it is induced

 𝓕 := { Φ | O(Φ) }

-The Field is not primitive.
-It is induced.
+the Field
+is what remains

+once the condition
+has been fixed

 ---

 ## Axiom III — Structural Non-Externality

-No valid description of a configuration can be constructed from outside the regime to which it belongs.

-All admissible formulations are internal to the structure defined by Overship.
+no description
+is valid

+from outside

+there is no
+external viewpoint

+no neutral ground

+all formulation
+is internal

+to the regime
+that permits it

 ---

 ## Axiom IV — Constitutive Inseparability

-Configurations defined within the regime are not, in general, reducible to independent components.

-Separability constitutes a limiting case.
+configurations
+do not decompose

+not in general

-The decomposition Φ = Φ₁ ⊗ Φ₂ does not preserve the regime in general.
+Φ ≠ Φ₁ ⊗ Φ₂

+separability
+is not the rule

+it is the limit

+irreducibility
+is not exceptional

+it is structural

 ---

 ## Axiom V — Structural Belonging

-Belonging to the regime is not determined by internal properties of a configuration.
+belonging
+is not inferred

+not from properties
+not from parts

+Φ ∈ R
+⇔ O(Φ)

+no internal feature
+decides it

+membership
+is fixed

-It is fixed by the condition O(Φ).
+by the condition

-No internal criterion exhausts membership.

 ---

 ## Axiom VI — Closure of the Regime

-There exists no strictly larger regime preserving the defining condition of Overship.

-The regime is structurally closed.
+the regime
+does not extend

+there is no
+larger structure

+preserving
+the same condition

+closure
+is not imposed

+it is necessary

 ---

 ## Status

-These axioms define the minimal structural conditions under which the UFO regime is formulated.
+not derived

-They are not derived.
+not inferred

-They are not inferred.
+not explained

+they fix
-They fix the regime.
+the regime